demisto/content/Packs/PrismaSASE/Integrations/PrismaSASE/README.md

 Integrate Prisma SASE API
-This integration was integrated and tested with version 1.0 of Prisma SASE
+This integration was integrated and tested with version 1.0 of Prisma SASE API

 ## Configure Prisma SASE on Cortex XSOAR